 Our immune system is quite complicated, with many factors at play.
-One aspect of any immune disease (autoimmune, allergies, asthma etc) is the relationship between Th1 and Th2.
+One aspect of any immune disease (chronic urticaria, autoimmune, allergies, asthma etc) is the relationship between Th1 and Th2.
 To simplify any immune condition to my patients, I use a simple balance-scale analogy to describe the impact of Th1 and Th2, which will be discussed shortly.

 An Introduction to Our Immune System

-Our immune system what helps fight off infection.
+Our immune system is what helps fight off infection.
 We rely on it to turn on when we have an infection, and then turn off when the infection is gone.
-The immune system turning on is just as important as it is knowing when to turn off again.
+It's important our immune system knows to turn on and equally important that it knows to turn off again.
 There are various cell types involved in this process, but one group is CD4+ T helper cells.
-Within this family of CD4+ T helper cells, there are four types– TH1 (aka Type 1) and TH2 (aka Type 2) cells (the focus of this article), plus Th17 and Tregulatory cells (which will be discussed in other articles).
-The effects of TH1 and TH2 CD4+ helper T cells vary drastically and have established relationships to allergies and autoimmune disease.
+Within this family of CD4+ T helper cells, there are four types – TH1 (aka Type 1) and TH2 (aka Type 2) cells, plus Th17 and Tregulatory cells (which will be discussed in other articles).
+The effects of TH1 and TH2 CD4+ helper T cells vary drastically and have established relationships with chronic urticaria and other immune related conditions.

 A Balanced Immune System is a Healthy Immune System

 I use the analogy of a weigh-balance scale to describe the balance of our immune system.
 In optimal health: Th1 and Th2 are in balance.